K-Ariyarathne/K-Ariyarathne/README.md

 ## 🔧 Technologies & Tools

 Java C++ Python R MySQL Firebase Prolog HTML CSS JS PHP XML JSON
-## 🚀 Projects

-Highlight a few of your notable projects.
-Include project names, a brief description, and links to their respective repositories or live demos.
-This gives visitors a sense of your work and contributions.

-1. [Project 1](link-to-project-1): Short description of the project.
-2. [Project 2](link-to-project-2): Brief overview of the second project.

 ## 📫 How to Reach Me